Brookey Lee West

-Brookey Lee West (born June 28, 1953) is a convicted American murderer who is currently sentenced to life imprisonment at the Florence McClure Women's Correctional Center for the murder of her mother, Christine Smith in February of 1998.
+Brookey Lee West (born June 28, 1953) is a convicted American murderer who is currently sentenced to life imprisonment at the Florence McClure Women's Correctional Center for the murder of her mother, Christine Smith in February 1998.
 Though officially convicted of one murder she is suspected to have killed 3 people including her brother and husband.
 She was also suspected in the attempted murder of Diane Smith.

 Early life

 West grew up with her father, Leroy Smith, who taught her witchcraft, Satanism and violence from a young age.
 Her mother, Christine Smith, had numerous affairs and often neglected West and her brother, Travis Smith.